firehawkvfx/aws-softnas-cloudformation/README.md

 This cloudfomration template has been desinged with the intention to keep sensitive production data in a private subnet.  since this instance is placed within a private subnet, a bastion will be required to acess the data.  it is also possible to use Teradici PCOIP to create a graphical bastion for configuration over https.

 Known Issues:  Currently only a single softnas instance has been tested.
-High availability with replication must be refactored to match similar parameter defaults.
+High availability with replication must be refactored to match similar parameter default.

+Desired Improvements:
+-to fully configure and update the instance without any need for https.

 Contributors: